-Agriculture & IMMIGRATION

-An estimated 73% of U.S. agriculture workers today were born outside of the United States.
+Agriculture & IMMIGRATION An estimated 73% of U.S. agriculture workers today were born outside of the United States.
 Immigrants are integral to the success of Wisconsin agriculture.
 A feasible route for temporary workers to stay in the US year-round is essential to meeting the workforce demands of Wisconsin farms.
 THE FUTURE OF WI AGRICULTURE The future of Wisconsin agriculture depends on comprehensive immigration reform that includes a plan for permanent guest workers.
-Immigrants make up about 5.9% of Wisconsin's workforce and account for about 11% of the state's agricultural workers.2 The Wisconsin Farmers Union calls on legislators to take into account the critical role that immigrant labor plays in maintaining agricultural output and to enact laws that meet farmers' labor demands while upholding the rights and humanity of workers.
-RURAL POPULATION DECLINE3 Population decline in rural areas is accelerating in the United States.
+Immigrants make up about 5.9% of Wisconsin's workforce and account for about 11% of the state's agricultural workers.
+The Wisconsin Farmers Union calls on legislators to take into account the critical role that immigrant labor plays in maintaining agricultural output and to enact laws that meet farmers' labor demands while upholding the rights and humanity of workers.
+RURAL POPULATION DECLINE Population decline in rural areas is accelerating in the United States.
 Between 2000 and 2020, departures from rural counties outweighed new arrivals by 700,000 people.
-77% of U.S. rural counties have fewer workingage people, ages 15 to 64, than 20 years ago.
+77% of U.S. rural counties have fewer working-age people, ages 15 to 64, than 20 years ago.
 Rural population declines are expected to continue.
-By 2030, 694 U.S. counties will likely see a decrease of 5% or more in working-age populations.
-With fewer people of workingage in rural counties comes labor shortages for farmers, but immigration could substantially alleviate the agricultural worker shortage.
-62% of rural U.S. counties could see growth in working-age populations by 2040 if just 100 new immigrants settled in their county each year.
+For over 150 years, dairy farming has been a vital part of Wisconsin's economy.
+In 1960, the state was home to approximately 100,000 dairy farms, with an average herd size of just 21 cows.
+By early 2024, however, the number of dairy farms had significantly decreased to around 5,386, with the average herd size growing to 235 cows per farm.
+As rural populations in Wisconsin have dwindled over the years, immigrants have increasingly filled the workforce on these larger farms, playing a crucial role in sustaining the dairy industry.

 WFU STANDS AGAINST MASS DEPORTATION Immigration policy should reflect the values of justice and respect for the essential contributions that immigrants make to our communities and economy.
-According to the National Milk Producers Federation, dairies that employ immigrants are responsible for 79% of the U.S. milk supply.4 A 2023 UW-Madison School for Workers survey found that over 10,000 undocumented workers perform around 70% of the labor on Wisconsin's dairy farms.5 "Without them, the whole dairy industry would collapse overnight," the researchers concluded.
+According to the National Milk Producers Federation, dairies that employ immigrants are responsible for 79% of the U.S. milk supply.
+A 2023 UW-Madison School for Workers survey found that over 10,000 undocumented workers perform around 70% of the labor on Wisconsin's dairy farms.
+"Without them, the whole dairy industry would collapse overnight," the researchers concluded.
 A sudden mass deportation policy would not only disrupt the lives of hardworking individuals and families but could also have devastating effects on our agricultural industry and rural communities.
 Wisconsin's farms could face significant challenges in filling these critical roles, which would lead to broader economic consequences and even further loss of farms.